ASM-Studios/AREA/docs/source/client_mobile/index.rst

 Overview
 --------

-The AREA Client Mobile is the mobile application part of the AREA project, built using React Native and TypeScript.
+The AREA Client Mobile is the mobile application part of the AREA project, built using Flutter and Dart.
 It provides a user-friendly interface for setting up and managing automated workflows that integrate various services on mobile devices.

 Key Features
 ------------